flatironinstitute/nomad/README.md

 ### Additional Features

-The main entry point for the model-based low-rank matrix estimation is `lzcompression.decompose.decompose`.
+The main entry point for the model-based low-rank matrix estimation is `fi_nomad.decompose.decompose`.
 Three parameters are required:
 - the sparse nonnegative matrix
 - the target rank